nberliner/PointObject/README.md

 ### Usage ###
 * For general usage please see the example files in the ```example``` folder.
-* For some FAQ please refer to the [wiki](https://github.com/nberliner/PointObject/wiki)
+* For a brief FAQ section please refer to the [wiki](https://github.com/nberliner/PointObject/wiki).